-ECVAP 3.4 Fifty percent of the 66th Avenue/Gateway Neighborhood shall be developed in accordance with the HHDR land use designation.
+ECVAP 3.4 Fifty percent At least 50% of the 66th Avenue/Gateway Neighborhood shall be developed in accordance with the HHDR land use designation.

 The 66th Avenue/North Neighborhood [Neighborhood 3] covers about 13 gross acres (about 12 net acres) and is located along the north side of 66th Avenue, just east of Neighborhood 2 (described above).